alaindet/learn-go/courses/pro-go/bookmark.md

-521
+522
-Using the Utility Functions for Readers and Writers
+Using the Specialized Readers and Writers